thomashjs/Psyc-7390-Project/README.md

 This is Jingsi's course project implementing and analyzing a Bayesian observer model using data acquired from Sprague lab.
+This program finds the parameters to a hypothesized Bayesian observer model (position-dependent variance function) by maximizing the likelihood of data given model parameters.

 Usage Restriction Notice